questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 And here we have our first panel!
 <img
-alt="Our first panel, showing the average distance travelled." className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-19/first-panel.png"
+alt="Screenshot of our first panel, showing the average distance travelled." className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-19/first-panel.png"
 />